muraves/Simulation_Studies/PUMAS-and-TURTLE/Results/Readme.md

 each data set consists of Azimuth, elevation angle, flux simulated with PUMAS Backward mode and error. \
 Standard rock density is set to 2.65E+03 kg/m3.
 The final energy range fed into PUMAS Backward mode is 0.005 to 3000 GeV.

+## A How to Approach
+### In TURTLE:
+1. use: TURTLE/example-projection.c to run the DEM file and location coordinate of the MURAVES in the DEM file.
+   get: 2D overview prjected map of DEM, and Geodetic Coordinate of the MURAVES experiment.
+2. use: TURTLE/example-stepper.c with the projected map and MURAVES coordinate.
+   get: Rockthickness map of the Mt.
+Vesuvius at the observation point MURAVES.